This content may use affiliate links. Please refer to my disclosure policy for more info.

 You can download my FREE PS4 light bar decal template at the bottom of this page.

-Here’s the instructions on how to make your own PS4 light bar decal.
+Here’s the instructions on how to make a PS4 light bar decal so you can have your very own custom controller.

 - PS4 Controller